top of page

 While In An EMDR Session

-You will be asked to focus on your thoughts and feelings about the event, then to recall the distressing memory and follow with the therapist’s finger using your eyes, while holding in mind the thought or feeling related to that memory.
-This is called dual attention stimulation.
+The therapist will ask you to concentrate on your thoughts and feelings related to the event, to recall the distressing memory, and then to follow the therapist’s finger with your eyes as you hold onto the thought or feeling associated with that memory.
+We call this process dual attention stimulation.

 This technique helps you focus on the memory without becoming overwhelmed by it.
 It also provides a “grounding” effect which can help keep you present during therapy sessions.
-For example: If a client is having difficulty remembering something they did earlier in life (e.g., getting into trouble as a child), they might feel like they're unable to remember anything at all because there are so many emotions associated with that incident.
-The therapist will ask them what was happening near them at that time (e.g., "What did your mom look like?", "What color was her hair?").
-Asking these kinds of questions helps ground clients back into reality so they can start thinking through their problems again with less stress or anxiety attached than before starting treatment."
+For example, a client might struggle to recall an earlier life event, such as getting into trouble during childhood; the numerous emotions linked to that incident can overwhelm them, leading to a feeling of total amnesia.
+The therapist will ask them what was happening near them at that time (e.g., “What did your mom look like?”, “What color was her hair?”).
+Asking these kinds of questions helps ground clients back into reality so they can start thinking through their problems again with less stress or anxiety attached than before starting treatment.”

 The Idea Behind Dual Attention Stimulation Is

 That it prevents you from focusing too intensely on the disturbing material.
-Once you can access this material without being overwhelmed by it, you will be better able to process it and integrate it into your existing life story in a way that is not as traumatic.
-For example, when I was working with a client who was abused as a child, we were able to use the dual attention strategy to help her see that she had some control over what happened and how she reacted to those experiences.
+Once you access this material without becoming overwhelmed, you can process and integrate it more easily into your existing life story, reducing its traumatic impact.
+For instance, while working with a client who had experienced childhood abuse, I applied the dual attention strategy to help her realize her control over both her experiences and reactions.
 This allowed her to feel empowered and less powerless than she did before therapy began.

 To help reduce symptoms associated with depression and anxiety disorders.
-The treatment works by "manipulating the brain's information processing system," according to the American Psychiatric Association (APA).
-The APA notes that while EMDR therapy is used to treat trauma, it can also be used alongside traditional talk-based therapies such as psychodynamic or cognitive behavioral therapy.
+The treatment works by “manipulating the brain’s information processing system,” according to the American Psychiatric Association (APA).
+The APA notes that therapists use EMDR therapy not just for treating trauma, but they also use it in conjunction with traditional talk-based therapies such as psychodynamic or cognitive behavioral therapy.

 There Are Some Concerns About How Safe EMDR Is

-Some people worry that it might be dangerous, as it can involve eye movements and sometimes uses sounds or other stimuli.
+Some people have fears about the use of EMDR.
+They worry it might be dangerous due to the utilization of eye movements.
+At times, EMDR also employs sounds or other stimuli, adding to their concerns.
 However, there is no evidence that EMDR therapy is dangerous.

 In Conclusion